Caroline Bartle – Managing Director

 Helen Behrens – Trainer

 Helen is a registered nurse who has worked with older people in a variety of clinical settings for over 30 years.
-To increase her understanding of dementia, particularly of person centred care, she undertook and achieved the BSc in Dementia Studies at Bradford University 2009.
+To increase her understanding of dementia, particularly of person centred care, she undertook and achieved the BSc in Dementia Studies at Bradford University in 2009.

 In partnership with 3SpiritUK and HCPA, Helen has contributed to the East and North Hertfordshire Clinical Commissioning Group Vanguard which focuses on enhancing the skills and confidence of care home staff through a package of education and training.